goinverse-oss/app/.github/CONTRIBUTING.md

 This is a great way for us to all learn from each others' experience, so please take the time to go through the process; it will benefit the project and the team greatly.

+Before you start working on your PR, however, please make sure there's an issue that describes the work-to-happen, and make sure you're assigned to the issue.
+Since we have an asynchronous, distributed team, this will help ensure we don't have conflicts with multiple people unexpectedly working on the same thing.
+Your team lead will try to keep a full and prioritized backlog of items to be worked on, but in the inevitable event that you start something not yet in the backlog, please make your own issue and assign yourself.

 ## Style guides

 ### Git commit messages